Preventing Separation Anxiety In Your Puppy

 The Importance of Regular Exercise

-Providing your puppy with regular exercise not only helps to keep them physically but also releases pent-up energy.
+Providing your puppy with regular exercise not only helps to keep them physically fit but also releases pent-up energy.
 This can help reduce anxiety and promote relaxation.
 Aim for daily exercise sessions, such as walks, playtime, or , to keep your puppy physically and mentally stimulated.

 Engaging Activities to Keep Your Puppy Occupied